A Quick Guide to Nusa Penida

 Local Food

 Do you too have a fried rice and noodle addiction?
 Or do you simply want to have a meal that costs £1?
 Eat local… duh.
 Nasi goreng and Mi(e) goreng your heart out.
 Get some grilled corn.
 Try some street meat if you’re feeling crazy.
 Just wean your little Western belly in.
 Don’t go on the first day and try every local delicacy that you can.
 It may be a shock to the system.
+The best restaurants in Nusa Penida – truthfully the whole of South East Asia – tend not to be restaurants, but street vendors.

 WHAT TO DO IN NUSA PENIDA